 The data tables used in a relational database store information about the related objects.
 Each row holds a record with a unique identifier -- known as a key -- and each column contains the attributes of the data.
 Each record assigns a value to each feature, making relationships between data points easy to identify.

 The standard user and application program interface (API) of a relational database is the Structured Query Language (SQL).
 SQL statements are used both for interactive queries for information from a relational database and for gathering data for reports.
 Defined data integrity rules must be followed to ensure the relational database is accurate and accessible.

 Relational databases are beneficial to all types and sizes of organizations where related data points must be consistently managed and secured.
 For example, e-commerce businesses can use the relational model to process purchases and track inventory.
 The relational database is the most widely accepted database model.

 The relational database was invented in 1970 by E. F. Codd, then a young programmer at IBM.
 In his paper, "A Relational Model of Data for Large Shared Data Banks," Codd proposed shifting from storing data in hierarchical or navigational structures to organizing data in tables containing rows and columns.

-Each table, which is sometimes called a relation, in a relational database contains one or more data categories in columns, also called attributes.
-Each row, also called a record or tuple, contains a unique instance of data, or key, for the categories defined by the columns.
+Each table -- sometimes called a relation -- in a relational database contains one or more data categories in columns -- or attributes.
+Each row -- also called a record or tuple -- contains a unique instance of data -- or key -- for the categories defined by the columns.
 Each table has a unique primary key, which identifies the information in a table.
 The relationship between tables can then be set via the use of foreign keys -- a field in a table that links to the primary key of another table.

 - Entity integrity ensures that the primary key in a table is unique and that the value is not set to null.